Moscow: Monorail

 The Moscow Metro operates a short monorail line (line 13).
-The line connects Timiryazevskaya metro station and Ulitsa Sergeya Eisensteina, passing close to VDNH (and Line 6 Metro station "V.D.N.Kh.").
-The line opened in 2004.
-It accepts overground interchanges, no additional fare is needed if a ride was spent at Moscow Metro within previous 90 minutes.
+This line connects the Timiryazevskaya metro station and Ulitsa Sergeya Eisensteina (street), passing near the Exhibition of Achievements of National Economy (VDNKh) (and the Line 6 Metro station VDNKh).
+The monorail line opened in 2004.
+It permits above-ground transfers; a passenger does not need to pay any additional fare if they took another ride on the Moscow Metro within the most recent 90 minutes.

-Bus, trolleybus and electric bus
+Bus, trolleybus, and electric bus

 Moscow has the largest fleet of electric buses in Europe, with 500 operating as of October 2020.

-As Metro stations outside the city center are far apart in comparison to other cities, up to 4 km, a bus network radiates from each station to the surrounding residential zones.
-Moscow has a bus terminal for long-range and intercity passenger buses (Central Bus Terminal) with a daily turnover of about 25 thousand passengers serving about 40% of long-range bus routes in Moscow.
+Because metro stations outside Moscow's city center are spaced relatively far apart from each other—up to 4 km—compared to other cities, a radial bus network connects each station to the surrounding residential zones.
+Moscow has a bus terminal (the Central Bus Terminal) for long-range and intercity passenger buses, handling about 25 thousand passengers each day and serving about 40% of long-range bus routes in Moscow.

-Every major street in the city is served by at least one bus route.
-Many of these routes are doubled by a trolleybus route and have trolley wires over them.
+Every major street in Moscow is served by at least one bus route.
+Many of these routes share a trolleybus route and have overhead trolley wires.

-With the total line length of almost 600 km of a single wire, 8 depots, 104 routes, and 1740 vehicles, the Moscow trolleybus system was the largest in the world.
-But municipal authority, headed by Sergey Sobyanin, began to destroy the trolleybus system in Moscow in 2014 due the planned replacement of trolleybuses by electric buses.
-In 2018 Moscow trolleybus system has only 4 depots and dozens of kilometers of unused wires.
-Almost all trolleybus wires inside Garden Ring (Sadovoe Koltso) were cut in 2016–2017 due to the reconstruction of central streets ("Moya Ulitsa").
-Opened on 15 November 1933, it is also the world's 6th oldest operating trolleybus system.
+The Moscow trolleybus system has a total line length of almost 600 km of single wires, 8 depots, 104 routes, and 1740 vehicles; this system was the world's largest.
+However, the municipal authority, headed by Sergey Sobyanin, began to phase out the trolleybus system in 2014 because of its planned replacement with electric buses.
+In 2018, the trolleybus system retained only 4 depots and dozens of kilometers of unused overhead wires.
+Almost all wires inside the Garden Ring (Sadovoe Koltso) were cut in 2016–2017 because the central streets were rebuilt (the "Moya Ulitsa" project).
+Opened on 15 November 1933, Moscow's trolleybus system is the world's sixth-oldest such system in operation.

-In 2018 the vehicle companies Kamaz and GAZ have won the Mosgortrans tender for delivering 200 electric buses and 62 ultra-fast charging stations to the city transport system.
-The manufacturers will be responsible for the quality and reliable operation of the buses and charging stations for the next 15 years.
-The city will be procuring only electric buses as of 2021, replacing the diesel bus fleet gradually.
-According to expectations, Moscow will become the leader amongst the European cities in terms of electric and gas fuel share in public transport by 2019.
+In 2018, the vehicle companies Kamaz and GAZ won the Mosgortrans contract to deliver 200 electric buses and 62 ultrafast charging stations for the city's transport system.
+The manufacturers are responsible for the quality and reliable operation of buses and charging stations for 15 years.
+The city was procuring only electric buses as of 2021, gradually replacing the diesel bus fleet.
+Moscow was expected to become the leading European city in its share of electric versus gas fuel in public transit by 2019.